Owl-Oiche/Owl-Oiche/README.md

 ## Specifications

 A user should be able to:
-- [ ] decide to give permssion for geo location.
+- [ ] decide to give permission for geo location.
 Or do a manual search in search bar
 - [ ] toggle between main topics and misc.
 - [ ] return to home page from anywhere on app